Dec 3, 2013

 Push north on Usal Road, avoiding the eastern turn of Highway One, and you’ll find truly spectacular black sand beaches, unpaved roads, and plenty of hiking in Sinkyone Wilderness State Park.
 For help on filming locations in Mendocino, contact Debra De Graw at the Mendocino County Film office, 707.961.6302.

-Moonrise in Yosemite. photo: D. Blair The Mountains
+Moonrise in Yosemite. photo: D. Blair

 The grand mountains of California, the Sierras, are easily accessible due east about three hours from San Francisco.
 Go past Sacramento and bear right on Route 52 and you will be there in a jiffy.
 Placerville, your first port of call as Route 50 rises into the mountains, was once called Hangtown and it still has the hanging tree (where men died for a thimbleful of gold dust) and a few period buildings.
 Mostly, Placerville is where you stock up before you head into the hills full of dozens of lovely locations.